-Students with a grievance that does NOT involve the appeal of a final grade or a complaint of sexual harassment are to use the steps indicated below to resolve their grievances (Students interested in appealing a final grade should see Grade Appeals.)
-If the grievance pertains to a faculty or staff member, students are strongly encouraged to talk to a counselor in the Student Success Center.
+Students with a grievance that does NOT involve the appeal of a final grade or a complaint of sexual harassment are to use the steps indicated below to resolve their grievances (Students interested in appealing a final grade should see "Grade Appeals" found elsewhere in this Handbook.)
+If the grievance pertains to a faculty or staff member, students are strongly encouraged to talk to a counselor in the Advising & Counseling Center.

-Step I: At this level, a student is strongly encouraged to talk to their instructor and present the concern(s).
-It is important that the student clearly communicate their concerns directly so that the problem can be addressed at this step.
+Step I: At this level, a student is strongly encouraged to talk to his/her instructor and present the concern(s).
+It is important that the student clearly communicate his/ her concerns directly so that the problem can be addressed at this step.
 Dissatisfied students may proceed with the grievance in Step II.